Advansoftware/sails-mui-npm/README.md

 ### Install

-Run install global aplication sails-front using npm in terminal
+Install global aplication sails-front using npm in terminal

 `npm i -g sails-front`

 ### Running

-to create a project use terminal
+to create a project use

-run `npx sails-front`
+`npx sails-front`

 and press enter.
 now you have define your project name (project name is required).